atlassian/github-for-jira/SUPPORT.md

 #### Referencing too many issues

-The Jira API only allows us to link 100 issues to a particular branch or commit.
-As a result, if we process any branch or commit message with over 100 issue keys, we only send the first 100 and show a warning message on the Sync status column.
-This warning does not affect the overall sync status for any other commits or branches referencing fewer than 100 issue keys in the installation.
+`Exceeded issue key reference limit.
+Some issues may not be linked.`

+This warning is shown when a branch or commit includes more than 100 issue keys.
+When a branch or commit exceeds this limit, we only send the first 100.
+This is enforced by Jira.
+This doesn't impact branches or commits that are under the limit or impact the sync status.

 Still having trouble?
 [Contact GitHub Support for additional help](#getting-additional-help).